 Kathleen is a natural leader with 15 years of experience in nonprofit management, grass roots fundraising, board and committee development and more than 20 years of combined experience in sales, marketing and operational management.
 Kathleen has been called “fun and fearless” because she knows championing any cause involves putting yourself out there and rising to the challenge.
 She considers working in nonprofit is a serious business that requires focus and commitment.
 She also believes a positive, can-do attitude and a great sense of humor is the best approach to any challenge.

-Brian Snyder - Senior Board Member, Community Outreach Committee Chair
+Brian Snyder - Chapter Chair, Executive Committee, Community Outreach Committee Leader

 I have been a board member of the Arizona chapter since 2011.
 I first became involved with AFSP because I lost my friend, Matt, to suicide during our senior year of high school.
 Unfortunately, I have experienced the loss of several other friends since then.
 Suicide prevention and education has been very important to me, and I try to speak to as many groups (mostly students) as I can about the topic.
 As a lawyer with Snyder & Wenner, P.C., I focus my practice on helping those who have been victims of medical malpractice and other personal injuries.
 My firm has handled several suicide cases throughout the years.
 Seeing how people are handled in our mental health system has only frustrated me further, but has also kept me dedicated to spreading the word about suicide education and prevention.
 I look forward to many more years with AFSP, sharing stories with our community, and growing our presence throughout the state.

 Christopher Amos - Chapter Vice Chair, Executive Committee, Marketing and Public Relations Committee Leader